|

 effectively kills bacteria and viruses, stops smells and then breaks down

-of vinegar and 2 tsp. of Castile soap per gallon of water.
+Use 2 tsp. of Hydrogen Peroxide, 2 tsp. of vinegar, and 2 tsp. of Dawn detergent per gallon of water.
 Pour solution

 into barrel and secure the bung caps.
 Coat the inside walls by rolling